 Where meats are cooked under the broiler or an oven or on the barbecue.
 Great for tender cuts and poultry also cuts with fats surrounding it.
 Tenderize the meat if necessary.
 High heat is required for this method.
 If you are using an oven, leave the door slightly open and for barbecue, do not cover.
 Do let your meat rest for awhile before serving so the juices settle evenly.

 Great for cuts that is tender or tenderized steaks, ground meat and poultry.
-Use a thick pan for a better heat retention and heat distribution, cast iron pan would be the best choice.
+Use a thick pan for a better heat retention and heat distribution, cast iron pan (know more about cast iron pan here) would be the best choice.
 Uncovered and starts off with high heat before switching to medium heat, so that the meat does not stick to the pan.
 Turn the meat as necessary.

 Cooking meat at low temperature and with wet heat.
 Good method for semitender and tougher cuts.
 Can be cooked over low heat or in the oven at 325° F. Once the meat is done, remove the excessive oil then reduce the gravy before serving.